 In addition, the interest tenor incorporates a modification of the time value, as the semi-annual interest payments are linked to the 10-year swap rate but are reset on a semi-annual basis.
-This time-value modification would require a benchmark-test according to IFRS 9.4.1.9B, but it can be concluded already on a qualitative basis, that such a benchmark-test fails.
+It has been concluded on a qualitative basis, that a benchmark-test for this instrument fails.